AristurtleDev/building-2d-games-with-monogame/documentation/appendix-02-monogame-project-overview.md

 #---------------------------------- Content ---------------------------------#
 ```

+> CAUTION
-> \[!CAUTION] This is not a file you would typically edit by hand.
+> This is not a file you would typically edit by hand.
 Instead you would load this file inside the _MonoGame Content Builder Editor (MGCB Editor)_, which provides a visual interface for managing assets that will write the appropriate configurations to this file for you.
 We'll cover using the MGCB Editor throughout this documentation.
 >
 > However, it can still be useful to know how to read this file if there is ever a need, so it's covered below.